 Mechanical valves can last a lifetime.
 Tissue valves last 7-14 years and then must be replaced.
 If your valve is repaired and you have no complications, you will likely do well and be able to return to normal activities.

-After you leave the hospital, contact your doctor if any of the following occurs: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the incision siteConstipation
+After you leave the hospital, contact your doctor if any of the following occurs: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the incision siteConstipation,

-, bloody or tarry-color bowel movements, or stomach pain
+diarrhea, bloody or tarry-color bowel movements, or stomach pain

 Weight gain—greater than two pounds in two daysWorsening of ankle swellingSevere headacheNausea and/or vomitingCough, shortness of breath, or chest painCoughing up bloodSkin rash, or unusual bruising or bleedingConfusionLightheadedness when standingTingling in hands and feetIrregular heartbeat, extremely slow pulse, or fast pulseRedness, swelling, or pain in one or both legsBurning during urination